 Compared to the older nano-second lasers, Picosecond lasers are also able to deliver higher energy laser beams to shatter these pigments more effectively.

 This results in better clinical results per treatment, which reduces the number of treatment sessions required to achieve best results.

 Picosecond Lasers are used to remove difficult pigments/tattoos that cannot be removed by Nanosecond Lasers.

-In one Korean research study, nanosecond lasers can be used to shatter large pigments into smaller fragments first.
+One Korean research study found that nanosecond lasers can be used to shatter large pigments into smaller fragments first.

 Subsequently, Picosecond lasers are used to shatter these smaller fragments into tiny fragments that are more easily removed by your immune system.

-Some doctors use both picosecond and nanosecond modes to provide optimal results for complex pigment / tattoo conditions.
+Some doctors use both picosecond and nanosecond modes to provide optimal results for complex pigment or tattoo conditions.

 While initially used to remove tattoos and pigmentation, Picosecond lasers were found to be effective in treating skin texture problems such as acne scars and wrinkles.